 In most situations, if you are in Rhode Island, we will cover urgently needed care.
-You must get this care from a network provider and follow the other rules described earlier in this chapter.
-In special conditions, we will cover urgently needed care from an out-of-network provider.
+You should get this care from a network provider when available.

 For more information about urgent care centers in your community, search the Neighborhood provider directory online at www.nhpri.org or call Neighborhood Member Services at 1-855-321-9244.